ipfs/devgrants/open-grants/ipfs-rust/README.md

 #### Development Schedule

 Development will take place over an estimated 3-4 weeks of development.
-The following chart assumes a week 8 start date (Feb 17).
+The following chart assumes a week 10 start date (Mar 2).
 We can be flexible in terms of start dates, however starting as soon as possible is preferable due to the above risk assessment.